department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 concurrence:
 lastupdate:
 relatedlinks:
-  - heading: Other VA Benefits and Services You May Find Helpful
+  - heading: Other VA benefits and services you may find helpful
     links:
     - url: /health-care/about-va-health-care/assisted-living-and-home-health-care/
       title: Assisted Living and Home Health Care